SimeonHristov99/FP_IS_Summer_21-22/Week_10 - Algebraic Types. Graphs. Tuples/README.md

 # Task 2

-Define a function that accepts a list of countries and returns the name of the country with the lowest average yearly temperature (the coldest country).
+Define a function that accepts a list of countries and returns the name of the country with the lowest average yearly temperature (the `coldest` country).

+> **Implemenation detail**: Solve the task using folding!

 Use the following types: